Kyoto: Tea Ceremony Experience & Seasonal Wagashi at Machiya House in Gion/Kiyomizu Area

 By proceeding with any booking via Staybook, you acknowledge and agree to adhere to all the .

-Explore nearby activities in Kyoto.
+Explore more experiences in Kyoto.